PatrickWitmer/myResources/README.md

-# Code and Dev and Design Resourses
+# Code && Dev && Design Resourses

 #### Cool things and links for reference and inspirado.